audiokinetic/Gyms/Unity/README.md

 The Wwise&trade; Gyms for Unity&trade; are [Wwise Gyms](../README.md), and contain multiple simple examples of the Wwise Unity Integration.
 The full list of Unity gyms is available in the [SupportedGyms.md](SupportedGyms.md) file.
 For descriptions of the available gyms, refer to the [Wwise Gyms list](../Documentation/Gyms/README.md) page.

+## Installation

+You must integrate the Unity project before you open it to ensure that all script references work.

 ## Project Structure

 It consists of two parts: one part is in the **Gyms** folder and the other is in the **Tests** folder.
 The **Gyms** folder contains the scenes for the examples.
 The **Tests** folder contains the tests.
 These two folders have the same subfolder hierarchy.